Aaron Hicks: 2019–2023

-On July 6, 2022, Hicks hit his first career grand slam while pinch hitting for Matt Carpenter as part of a 16-0 victory over the Pittsburgh Pirates.
-Fellow outfielder Aaron Judge, who Hicks eventually replaced in center field, had hit a grand slam earlier that night, making the pair the first two players with the same first name to hit grand slams in the same game.
+On July 6, 2022, Hicks hit his first career grand slam while pinch hitting for Matt Carpenter as part of a 16–0 victory over the Pittsburgh Pirates.
+Fellow outfielder Aaron Judge, whom Hicks eventually replaced in center field, had hit a grand slam earlier that night, making the pair the first two players with the same first name to hit grand slams in the same game.